drewlevitt/koop-test/README.md

     1. Remove the `koop-provider-csv-ntkog` reference in `src/plugins.js`.
     2. Run `npm uninstall koop-provider-csv-ntkog`.
     3. Delete the directory `src/koop-provider-csv-ntkog`.

+### Give up and try a different platform
-5. Now when we run `heroku local web`, the route http://localhost:5000/koop-provider-csv/food-data/FeatureServer/0/query works great.
+1. Now when we run `heroku local web`, the route http://localhost:5000/koop-provider-csv/food-data/FeatureServer/0/query works great.
+2. But when we redeploy our app via `git push heroku master`, the route https://glacial-dawn-93110.herokuapp.com/koop-provider-csv/food-data/FeatureServer/0/query still crashes the app.
+This is a total bummer.
+Haoliang is looking into why this might be the case, but for now we will need to try a different platform.
+3. I'm going to try Google App Engine, part of the Google Cloud ecosystem.
+But I'll do that in a different repository than this one.